The Big Problem ≠ The Solution. The Solution = Let It Be: Promotion

 A music video was made for "Clowny Clown Clown" and was directed by Glover.
 A portion of the video was shown during Glover's March 28, 1990 interview on The Late Show with David Letterman, during which the album was more generally discussed.

+When he was interviewed by Howard Stern in the early 1990's, "The New Clean Song" was played to promote the album.